Bocianowo Street, Bydgoszcz: Radtke tenement, at 35

-Ferdinand Radtke commissionned this building in the early 1890s to architect Anton Hoffmann.
+Ferdinand Radtke commissioned this building in the early 1890s to architect Anton Hoffmann.
 Radtke worked as a teacher at Adlershorst, a close suburban town south west of then Bromberg and lived in "Schulstraße" (today Dąbrowskiego street in Szwederowo district.
 The ensemble was modernized at the turn of the 20th century with Art Nouveau features.

 The edifice has been deeply restored in 2021.
 One can now appreciate the balanced facade from the eclectic period (end of 19th century) mixed with plastered Art Nouveau motifs adorning the elevation gable.